 - Easily experiment and adjust features without permanent changes.

 You can download and install plugins from the official WordPress Plugin Directory, or from third-party plugin developers across the globe.
 Many are free, while others are available in premium packages that provide additional features and support.

 Essential plugins for a WordPress website

 Some plugins are important for just about every WordPress site.
-Whether you’re setting up an online store, creating a portfolio, or running a company website, your site most likely needs a set of plugins for site security, caching, search engine optimization (SEO), and spam management.
+Whether you’re setting up an online store, creating a portfolio, or running a company website, your site most likely needs a set of plugins.

 Too many plugins can compromise your site

 Overindulgence in plugins can have serious consequences.
 From reduced performance and slower load times to potential security risks and compatibility issues, the downsides of excessive plugins can ultimately compromise the integrity of your website.
 Here’s how:

 1. Impact on Website Speed and Performance